TosbackCgusBridge-Bot/CGUs-versions/Timeanddate/Privacy Policy.md

 Contacting the Website

-If you have any questions about this privacy statement, the practices of this website, or your dealings with this website, you can contact:
+If you have any questions about this privacy statement, the practices of this website, or your dealings with this website, please contact:

 Time and Date AS
 PO Box 27 Forus